Let's try using Google Cloud PHP Client, which allows you to easily operate various GCP services

 composer require google/cloud-storage

-need to do is create a service account using your authentication information (described later) and you'll be ready to use it.
+All that remains is to create a service account using the authentication information (explained below), and it will be ready to use.

 There are other libraries for each service, so I have summarized them in a table